Skip to main content

 Create and save demographic maps and reports down to the U.S. neighborhood and street level using U.S. census data, the American Community Survey, and the Religious Congregations and Membership Study.
 Visually analyze and understand demography and social change throughout U.S. history.
 Also useful in developing an understanding of the census data is an e-book on the history of the census, Measuring America : the decennial censuses from 1790 to 2000.Tip: Start with the maps and tables.

 Help with Your Research & Writing

 When you're learning about the academic writing process, it's helpful to know that you have lots of support around you.
 Take advantage of the expertise that the library & the writing center can share with you.
 Every time you work with their experts on a project, you will build skills that you can use the next time around, too.

 If you're writing a thesis or capstone project, make an appointment with your librarian.
 Do this even if you feel fairly comfortable with the library's resources.
 Your librarian will work with you to make sure that you're searching in the right places, using effective search strategies.
-An appointment takes less than an hour & leads to a much better thesis or capstone!

 Do you have a question?
 Do you need help with your research?
 Auraria Library offers several ways for you to get in touch.

 Make an appointment at the writing center, another resource that can help improve your papers.